hsurisetti/BikeSharing/README.md

 <img src="https://github.com/hsurisetti/BikeSharing/blob/main/screenshots/NYCStory.png" width=400 />

 ## SUMMARY
-  Based on the above reports and statistics , we can see that bike sharing servicce is remarkably popular and busy in metroplitan cities.
+  Based on the above reports and statistics , we can see that bike sharing service is remarkably popular and busy in metroplitan cities.
 The user base is mostly male subscribers who use the service most frequently.
 The main usage is mostly around the morning and evening commute times.

 ## Some additional visualizations which would be helpful are :